riflosnake/TRNGen/README.md

-# RanGen: Truly Random Number Generator
+# TRNGen: Truly Random Number Generator

-RanGen is a Python package that provides a secure and unpredictable random number generator by incorporating external entropy factors such as audio, disk and network I/O readings, events, display, mouse coordinates, and timer.
+TRNGen is a Python package that provides a secure and unpredictable random number generator by incorporating external entropy factors such as audio, disk and network I/O readings, events, display, mouse coordinates, and timer.
 These factors are combined using XOR, hashing algorithms, and linearity deviation to produce truly random values that avoid algorithmic prediction.

 # Content: